vre2h/async-tasks/README.md

-# Task for understanding Promises and Get Requests
+# Tasks for understanding Promises and Get Requests

 ## Task 1